Crickets Sing for Anamaria

 "Crickets Sing for Anamaria" is the English-language version of "Os Grilos" ("The Crickets"), a song written by Brazilian musician Marcos Valle with his brother Paulo Sérgio Valle.

 "Crickets Sing for Anamaria" has been covered many times since, notably by English singer Emma Bunton, whose version peaked at number fifteen on the UK Singles Chart.

 Background

-The song was originally released as "Os Grilos".
-The instrumental original of the song appeared on Valle's 1967 album Brazilliance! and became a "breakout hit".
-The English version, to which producer Ray Gilbert contributed the lyrics, appeared on his 1968 album Samba '68.
+The song was originally released as an instrumental titled "Os Grilos" by the band Os Catedráticos on their 1965 album Ataque whose member, pianist Eumir Deodato, played as a sideman with Marcos Valle.
+Valle's instrumental version of the song appeared on his 1967 album Brazilliance! and became a "breakout hit".
+He also recorded a vocal version in Portuguese, which appeared on his 1967 EP Os Grilos.
+The English version, to which producer Ray Gilbert contributed the lyrics, appeared on Valle's 1968 album Samba '68.
 His then-wife, Ana Maria Carvalho was included in the title.
 Carvalho also sang on the album.

 Emma Bunton version

 English singer Emma Bunton covered "Crickets Sing for Anamaria" for her second studio album, Free Me (2004).
 It was released on 31 May 2004 as the album's fourth and final single.

 The music video for the song was directed by Harvey & Carolyn, who also worked with Bunton on the video for "Maybe".
 British actor Jake Canuso, who notably starred in Benidorm, co-starred in the music video as Bunton's love interest.